NeelPatel1998/Facebook-Friend-Recommender/README.md

 Facebook Friend Recommender System using Graphs

 Data Overview
-Taken data from facebook's recruting challenge on kaggle https://www.kaggle.com/c/FacebookRecruiting data contains two columns source and destination eac edge in graph
+Data has been taken from Facebook's Recruting Challenge on Kaggle & contains two columns source and destination eac edge in graph

     Columns (total 2 columns):
     source_node - Type(int64)